 Focus on high quality proteins such as seafood and eggs, a wide variety of fruits and vegetables, dairy + probiotics, healthy fats such as nuts/seeds and avocados, and a portion-controlled size of whole grains.
 Oh, and stay hydrated!
 Water makes up the majority of breastmilk so if you don’t drink enough your supply may diminish.

-If you need more guidance or find yourself hungry all the time, get in touch so we can enhance your diet and keep you and baby nutritionally sound.
+If you need more guidance or find yourself hungry all the time, join The Prenatal Nutrition Library!

 Real Food for Pregnancy by Lily Nichols

 Eatright.org Nutrition Care Manual